 Akeme dreamed of being an entrepreneur, and as well as working at a restaurant in Oistins, he has set up his own hot sauce and catering company “Paradise Eats”.
 Akeme also hopes to save up enough money to travel to Europe with a friend.
 In the future Akeme dreams of owning his own food truck in Barbados and continues to save money and work hard towards reaching this goal.

-In March 2020 Akeme travelled to London to accept the Prince’s Trust Global Award at The Palladium Theatre from HRH The Prince of Wales, as well as attending a dinner at Buckingham Palace.
+In March 2020 Akeme travelled to London to accept the Prince’s Trust Global Award at The Palladium Theatre from HM The King, as well as attending a dinner at Buckingham Palace.
 Akeme’s story was featured globally on CNN International where he was recorded at home in Barbados with the Prime Minister of Barbados, Mia Mottley and the British High Commissioner to Barbados, Janet Douglas.

 Rachel, 24, from Glasgow, fell pregnant whilst she was at school.
 She was intent on doing well so she could provide for her son, but after she left college and couldn’t find work, money ran low and she would often miss her own meals so that her son didn’t go without.